 The right outdoor gear can make or break your plans, which is why we take the time to do the research, providing you with the best information to choose the most reliable outdoor gear.

-To do that we will take a closer look at polyester, its characteristics, how it differs from other fabrics, and our ultimate research-based choice on using the material when planning a day hike.
+Today, let’s take a closer look at polyester for hiking, whether it is used in clothing or gear, how it differs from other fabrics like nylon, and our research-based choice on using the material when planning a day hike.

-For the sake of clarity, some basic tenants of hiking should be broached.
-While not all hikers will experience the following situations, most will in some way or another regardless of age, gender, trail location and difficulty.
-These constants that are typically experienced will allow for an analysis of polyester and how it handles these basic side-effects of hiking.
+For the sake of clarity, we should address some basic tenants of hiking.
+While not all hikers will experience the following situations, most will somehow or another regardless of age, gender, trail location and difficulty.

 The first of these is sweat.
 No matter the conditions, you will sweat some when hiking, which is your body’s natural response to exertion.